open-webrtc-toolkit/owt-sdk-quic/web_transport/docs/threading_model.md

 # Threading Model

 OWT QUIC SDK provides thread safe APIs, but object's creation and deletion must be called on the same thread.
-Objects are usually created by `QuicTransportFactory`.
+Objects are usually created by `WebTransportFactory`.

 ## Internals